withastro/astro/CODE_OF_CONDUCT.md

 ### Guide to Maintaining These Standards

-When interacting in our community, strive to maintain a friendly, empathetic tone.
+When interacting, strive to maintain a friendly, empathetic tone.
 This includes, but is not limited to, interactions on Discord, GitHub, and Twitter.

 "Tone" refers to word, punctuation, and conversational choices that determine how your message _feels_ to others.